ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/shapeEditor1.md

 !!! note
     You'll see the words *All Inbetweens* and *Closest Inbetwween* a lot in the *Shape Editor*.
 It's relevant when you have more than one inbetween.
-So in the picture above where there are 3 inbetweens (red marks) the current weight is closer to the first one, therefore the *Closest Inbetween* would only touch the first one.
+So in the picture above where there are 3 inbetweens (red marks) the current weight is closer to the first one, so the *Closest Inbetween* would only touch the first one.

 !!! warning "Watch Out"
-    When the *blendShapesAndSliders()* adds the blendShapes, the logic of inbetweens is a bit complicated because of a few mathematical challenges on how those inbetweens work.
+    When the *blendShapesAndSliders()* adds the blendShapes, the logic of inbetweens is a bit complicated because of a few mathematical challenges on how inbetweens work in general.
 This means in certain situations you might find things behaving a bit strange.
     It's recommended to keep inbetweens to minimum.
 And if you do use them, watch out for the results carefully.